 Grade 11 Social Sciences and the Humanities Courses

-HSP3M1: Introduction to Anthropology, Psychology, and Sociology, Grade 11, University/College Preparation
+HSP3U: Introduction to Anthropology, Psychology, and Sociology, Grade 11, University Preparation

-This course introduces the theories, questions, and issues that are the major concerns of anthropology, psychology, and sociology.
-Students will develop an understanding of the way social scientists approach the topics they study and research methods they employ.
-Students will be given opportunities to explore theories from a variety of perspectives and to become familiar with current thinking on a range of issues that have captured the interest of classical and contemporary social scientists in the three disciplines.
+This course provides students with opportunities to think critically about theories, questions, and issues related to anthropology, psychology, and sociology.
+Students will develop an understanding of the approaches and research methods used by social scientists.
+They will be given opportunities to explore theories from a variety of perspectives, to conduct social science research, and to become familiar with current thinking on a range of issues within the three disciplines.

 Prerequisite: The Grade 10 academic course in English, or the Grade 10 academic history course (Canadian and World Studies)